 When this student tried to enter the University of Illinois’s Union back in the 1960s, little did he know this image would become an iconic portrayal of one of the biggest daily struggles many wheelchair users face…

-Unfortunately, 60 years on from the student’s experience, many houses still have doorways that are not wide enough to accommodate wheelchair users.
+Unfortunately, 60 years on from the student’s experience, many buildings - both houses and commercial spaces - still have doorways that are not wide enough to accommodate wheelchair users.

 In fact, the average width of an internal doorway in the UK is around 75mm narrower than the width of an adult’s wheelchair.